Kuch Alfaaz by Nitinn R Miranni featuring Akriti Kakar & Abhishek Dasgupta Created Magic Where Words Met Melody at NCPA - www.lokmattimes.com

 Kuch Alfaaz by Nitinn R Miranni featuring Akriti Kakar & Abhishek Dasgupta Created Magic Where Words Met Melody at NCPA

-PNN Mumbai (Maharashtra) [India], October 24: Kuch Alfaaz by Nitinn R Miranni, in association with HAEIR India, brought to ...
+Mumbai (Maharashtra) [India], October 24: Kuch Alfaaz by Nitinn R Miranni, in association with HAEIR India, brought to life ...

 Mumbai (Maharashtra) [India], October 24: Kuch Alfaaz by Nitinn R Miranni, in association with HAEIR India, brought to life an unforgettable evening where melody met meaning.
 On stage, celebrated playback singer Akriti Kakar, known for her powerhouse vocals across films, independent singles, and major live circuits, joined Nitinn R Miranni, the award-winning stand-up and spoken-word artist whose quick wit and tender verses have earned him a loyal global audience.
 Together, they created an intimate yet high-energy experience that seamlessly wove poetry, stories, and songs into one magical tapestry.
 The audience sat both artists in an avatar they had never seen before.